-- A need to comply with specific, often onerous, zoning requirements relating to hydrocarbon safety, or other specific regulations of the operator. - Difficulties of installing surface support equipment. - Training requirements for ROV crew personnel related to platform-oriented operations. - Deployment and recovery complications (including tidal effects) caused by the height difference between the platform deck and waterline. - Hazards created by surrounding activities on the structure. - Anchored, moored or DP vessel operating sites present similar hazards as those of the fixed platform variety, although zoning and hydrocarbon safety requirements will normally apply only to drilling rigs.
+- A need to comply with specific, often onerous, zoning requirements relating to hydrocarbon safety, or other specific regulations of the operator. - Difficulties of installing surface support equipment. - Training requirements for ROV crew personnel related to platform-oriented operations. - Deployment and recovery complications (including tidal effects) caused by the height difference between the platform deck and waterline. - Hazards created by surrounding activities on the structure.

+This can include anchored, moored, or DP vessel operating sites that present similar hazards as those of the fixed platform variety, although zoning and hydrocarbon safety requirements will normally apply only to drilling rigs.
 Where DP vessels are to be utilized, it must be remembered that the vessel propellers/thrusters are in constant use.
-Care must be assured that the ROV umbilical does not come into incidence with rotating equipment and that the umbilical will not be adversely affected by thrust or wash from same. - Navigation.
-The use of acoustic location beacons on some ROVs contribute to navigation, positioning and tracking.
+Care must be assured that the ROV umbilical does not come into incidence with rotating equipment and that the umbilical will not be adversely affected by thrust or wash from same.

+- Navigation.
+The use of acoustic location beacons on some ROVs contribute to navigation, positioning, and tracking.
 In some cases, an ROV can be placed beside a submerged object to establish an accurate position for that object.
 In some situations, there is a potential danger of acoustic interference, such as shadowing or noise, if several vessels are operating in the same area or if large-scale construction or survey projects are present.
 This can be a particular problem if the DP vessel relies on acoustic signals for positioning.
 Frequencies for acoustic beacons should be selected to avoid interference.
-In larger projects, these tasks of coordination of frequencies employed may necessitate some form of central control.

-• Manuals and documentation.
-To ensure the safe and efficient operation of ROVs, appropriate log books, checklists and manuals are required on site.
-It is the contractor's responsibility to ensure that each ROV supervisor is supplied with necessary documentation.
+In larger projects, these tasks of coordination of frequencies employed may necessitate some form of central control. - Manuals and documentation.
+To ensure the safe and efficient operation of ROVs, appropriate log books, checklists and manuals are required on-site.
+It is the contractor's responsibility to ensure that each ROV supervisor is supplied with the necessary documentation.
 Regulations and legislation appropriate to the intended area of operations must also be understood and available at the site of operations.

 - Umbilicals.
-Umbilicals can be broadly categorized by their weight and material composition, but they vary in strength, power and signal transmission characteristics. - Lightweight umbilicals are generally reinforced with Kevlar for strength, and use some form of appropriate abrasion-resistant material for jacketing. - Medium-weight umbilicals may comprise a jack, a stainless-steel braid and a Kevlar central member. - Heavy-weight, or armored, umbilicals can be used for lifting.
+Umbilicals can be broadly categorized by their weight and material composition, but they vary in strength, power and signal transmission characteristics.
+It is important to consider the changes in buoyancy of the umbilical when the ROV is operating in both freshwater and seawater environments. - Lightweight umbilicals are generally reinforced with Kevlar for strength, and use some form of appropriate abrasion-resistant material for jacketing. - Medium-weight umbilicals may comprise a jack, a stainless-steel braid and a Kevlar central member. - Heavy-weight, or armored, umbilicals can be used for lifting.

 ROV supervisors and operators should be aware that the umbilical is limited by its breaking load, safe working load and minimum bend radius.
 Periodic and routine inspection and maintenance of umbilicals should be performed in accordance with the manufacturer's design and instructions, and re-termination should be performed as per those instructions.

 • Launch and recovery.
 The ROV supervisor is responsible to ensure that a safe launch and recovery of the ROV can be performed and that all members of the ROV and support crew understand what is required.
 These evolutions should progress in a smooth and logical manner with all personnel involved fully aware of the situation at all times.

-The ROV handling system's design parameters should furnish calculations to define launch and recovery limitations based on weather, sea state, support vessel motion and other parameters appropriate to the intended operation.
+The ROV handling system's design parameters should furnish calculations to define launch and recovery limitations based on weather, sea state, support vessel motion, and other parameters appropriate to the intended operation.